jnunez03/SQL/README.md

 FROM staff
 GROUP BY department
 ```
-Oh you must have wanted gender too?
+Oh you must have wanted it specific to gender too?

 ```sql
 SELECT gender, min(salary), max(salary)